LilieStead/Lincs-Marigold/readme.txt

-Please use name the datababse 'lincsmarigold'.
+Please name the datababse 'lincsmarigold' when using XAMPP.